 South Korea has introduced a new amendment to its Virtual Asset User Protection Act, allowing cryptocurrency exchanges to suspend transactions immediately for valid reasons.
 The measure addressed growing threats like hacking, money laundering, and fraud.
 Under this provision, exchanges can act without notifying users in advance, though they are required to inform them afterward.

 The Virtual Asset User Protection Act, which took effect on July 19, 2024, aligns with South Korea’s broader strategy to expand its cryptocurrency market while ensuring user safety.
-As demonstrated by the table and figure above, wings got twinged over the last few months as regulators enhanced efforts to proffer the other unfair trading practices and surging threats to the digital asset market.
+Over recent months, regulators intensified efforts to curb unfair trading and threats, aligning with plans for digital asset growth and customer protection.
 These attempts demonstrate the government’s commitment to fostering a safe and genuinely transparent environment for cryptocurrency investors.

 Also Read: Bitcoin Breaks $70K as South Korean Interest Slows, U.S. Demand Soars